Triple Win Property Management Blog | Second Nature

 Different types of inspections include:

-• Move-Out Rental Inspection: Carried out once the resident vacates, this inspection compares the property’s condition to its state during the move-in inspection.
+• Move-out rental inspection: Carried out once the resident vacates, the move-out inspection compares the property’s condition to its state during the move-in inspection.
 It identifies any damages or changes that have occurred during the tenancy.
 Based on this, you can decide what portion of the security deposit needs to be returned.

 As you create your rental inspection report, remember that every property is unique.
 While categorizing by room ensures thoroughness, it's essential to adjust and add specific items tailored to each property’s unique features and needs.